-Initial below My church affiliation is (insert name and phone #): I want my funeral to include a specific type of service at my church.
-(Note: It is wise to do funeral planning with your church to ensure that you will receive this.
-Not all traditions have a set rite.)
-I have already made arrangements for my funeral with: (Name funeral home and/or Church) : The funeral home I wish to care for my arrangements is (Name funeral home): I wish to be buried If burial, what cemetery?
-(Name cemetery): I own a burial plot at that cemetery (Mark your response): - I would like my body to be cremated with burial to follow.
+Initial below My parish affiliation is (insert name and phone #): I want my funeral to include the Catholic Mass of Christian Burial at this parish.
+(Note: It is wise to do funeral planning with your parish to ensure that you will receive a Mass of Christian Burial.)
+I have already made arrangements for my funeral with the (Name funeral home): The funeral home I wish to care for my arrangements is (Name funeral home): I wish to be buried If burial, what cemetery?
+(Name cemetery): I own a burial plot at that cemetery (Mark your response): Yes No I would like my body to be cremated with burial to follow.
 I would like an open casket if it is possible.
 I do not want an open casket.

-Other wishes/special instructions:

-The name, address and phone number of the attorney who has a copy of my Last Will and Testament is:

-Optional - I have a will and the executor of my estate is:
+Other wishes/special l instructions: The name, address a Testament is: and phone number of the attorney who has a copy of my Last Will and Optional - I have a will and the executor of my estate is: